-19. RELATED PARTY TRANSACTIONS
+20. RELATED PARTY TRANSACTIONS

-During the year ended March 31, 2019:
+During the year ended March 31, 2020:

-- The company incurred total compensation, comprising short-term employee benefits (including wages, salaries, bonuses, stock options, taxes and perquisites), of \$399,389 (2018 \$376,414) to directors and officers of the company; and - The company incurred \$11,328 (2018 \$7,370) of legal fees in the normal course of operations with a firm in which a director of the company is a partner.
+- The company incurred total compensation, comprising short-term employee benefits (including wages, salaries, bonuses, stock options, taxes and perquisites), of \$398,395 (2019 \$399,389) to directors and officers of the company; and - The company incurred \$10,355 (2019 \$11,328) of legal fees in the normal course of operations with a firm in which a director of the company was a partner.

-20. CAPITAL DISCLOSURES
+21. CAPITAL DISCLOSURES

 The company manages share capital, warrants, stock options and retained earnings as capital.
 The company's objectives when managing capital are: to safeguard the ability of the company to continue as a going concern; to permit the company to continue expanding its operations, to the extent compatible and economically viable expansion opportunities are available; and to maximize shareholder returns.
 The company employs policies and processes for managing capital: to ensure that the covenants and terms under its revolving bank loans and term bank loans are complied with; to ensure that adequate prices are received for the company's production to maximize operating cash flows; and to maximize shareholder returns.
-The company was in compliance with the covenants and terms under its revolving bank loans and term bank loans during the years ended March 31, 2019 and 2018.
+The company was in compliance with the covenants and terms under its revolving bank loans and term bank loans during the years ended March 31, 2020 and 2019.